nesdown/MyPe-Tracker/README.md

 # MyPe-Tracker
 MyPe Tracker is simple but effective activity tracker that can be used with any pedometer, tracker or wearable.
 It provides beautiful and intuitive-understandable UI.
 All you have to do is to put your steps data after clicking the activity window - and that's it!
-Fitness gets much easier with MyPe - that's why 'MyPe' means 'MY Pedometer'!
+Fitness gets much easier with MyPe (to  the point, 'MyPe' means '<strong>MY Pedometer<strong/>')!
 #

 #Features